Home » Main Course » Middle Eastern Bowls with Spiced Beef

 They are a fantastic way to break out of the rut of traditional ground beef recipes.

-What are good toppings for these Middle Eastern Bowls?
+What are good toppings for these bowls?

 Flavorful Eats is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.